noamsml/LuaISP/README.md

 ## todo ##
 ### Roadmap to making an IRC bot in LuaISP ###
-1. Capacity to use $ to apply and create functions in object style
+1. Capacity to use $ to apply and create functions in object style -- DONE
-2. Error capturing
+2. Error capturing -- DONE (?)
-3. Other?
+3. Handle multiple return values to/from lua functions gracefully -- DONE
+4. BUG: Lambda doesn't play nice with certain values (why?)

 ### And other stuff ###
 4. ???